LabunskyA/labunsky.info/running/skechers/index.md

 # Skechers

 Rebels, not like the others.
 Slim, cool, comfortable, and cheap.
-Also my favorite running shoe brand.
+They are also my favorite running shoe brand.

 4-6 mm drop, low to high stack, any type of the upper you may wish for.
-The brand started as a somewhat copycat and developed a huge variety, but with a twist.
+The brand started as a somewhat copycat but with a twist.

 To clarify, most of my actual running shoes were made by them.
 Most of the early-day ones, at least.
 And you know, why?
 They are pretty much always the best option within a low budget.
 Hands down, not even a competition.
 For $50-100, you would be able to get what, Nike Downshifter?
 Some low-tier Adidas shoe made from a slab of generic EVA and a shitty upper?
 With Skechers, you would be able to get something like Go Run Pure or Pulse with decent midsole, a nice sock liner, and a really nice upper.
 With a tech from a previous generation, sure.
 But it was top of the line someday.

 Or you can even get current top of the line shoe on clearance.
 GOmeb Speed 6 with HyperBurst was that much for the whole autumn of 2020 on Running Warehouse.
 They like good deals.
 You're not going to see them 24/7 like with Puma's old models, but the deals are off the charts.

-But should you buy them for full price?
+But should you buy them for a full price?
 Some - yes.
 I've bought 3 pairs of GOrun Ride 7, and only the first and the last one had a discount.
 But the brand shines at the lower price points.

 ## Technology